 The café is run and supported by church members together with others from the extended community.
 It is held in the Vicarage School Room Wednesday afternoons between 2pm and 4.30pm and Thursday mornings between 10am and mid-day.
 An opportunity to relax with tea or coffee and cake in the Cafe.
-Recycle EDEN Café some things that don't go in the kerbside bin ...buy from a range of pre-loved books, jigsaws, etc. Handmade greetings cards by Angela and John.
+Recycle EDEN Cafe some things that don't go in the kerbside bin ...buy from a range of pre-loved books, jigsaws, etc.